ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Verifier

+The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) a manufacturer, or the manufacturer's hardware, so as to be able to appraise the trustworthiness of that manufacturer's devices.

+In solutions with weaker security, a Verifier might be configured to implicitly trust firmware or even software (e.g., a hypervisor).
+That is, it might appraise the trustworthiness of an application component, operating system component, or service under the assumption that information provided about it by the lower-layer hypervisor or firmware is true.
+A stronger level of assurance of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
+The component that is implicitly trusted is often referred to as a root of trust.

 The manufacturer of the Attester arranges for its Attesting Environment to be provisioned with key material.

 The signing key material is typically in the form of an asymmetric key pair (e.g., an RSA or ECDSA private key